 Note: As a general policy, keys will not be issued to an individual for an area that can be accessed by use of a Calvin College ID card through the Card Access System.
 Card access to academic buildings is granted under the authority of the Academic Building Access Control Policy.
 The Academic Building Access Control Policy can be viewed at http://www.calvin.edu/admin/campus-safety/policies-procedures/academic-building-access-policy.html.
 All residential building card access must be authorized by Residence Life.

 Keys are the property of Calvin College.
 Unauthorized possession and/or use of college keys is prohibited.
-Faculty, staff, students and others possessing and using unauthorized keys must surrender them immediately to the Campus Safety Department.
-Additionally they are subject to possible disciplinary action.
-All keys (not including cabinets, desks, carts or padlock keys) when issued will be signed for by the person receiving the keys, with the exception being any master keys, which must be picked up at Campus Safety, and signed for by the person they have been assigned to.
-All keys will be stamped with a unique serial number and the information on the keys along with the information on the key holder will be recorded in a database maintained by the college locksmith and the Campus Safety Department.
+Faculty, staff, students and others possessing and using unauthorized keys must surrender them immediately to the Campus Safety Department and are subject to possible disciplinary action.
+All keys (not including cabinets, desks, carts or padlock keys) must be picked up at the Campus Safety and signed for by the person receiving the keys.
+All keys will be stamped with a unique serial number and the information on the keys along with the name of the key holder will be recorded in a database maintained by the college locksmith and the Campus Safety Department.

 The Campus Safety Department oversees all access control for the campus.
 The Campus Safety Department, as the access control office for the campus, is responsible for recording the issuance and return of keys and for policy compliance for all key holders.
 The Campus Safety Director is responsible for the designation of a person to act as the key control officer.